Best Practices for Application Security

 Keep track of important operations

-To satisfy the requirements of SOX, HIPPA and similar standards, you need to keep a log of operations completed by users and administrators.
+To satisfy the requirements of SOX, HIPAA and similar standards, you need to keep a log of operations completed by users and administrators.
 You also need to document in real time the users and their access rights.

 In 2008, a large bank discovered the loss of 5 billion euros on its market activity.
 The management had to respond to the following questions: Who caused the loss?
 Who let him do it?
 And, are other traders able to do the same thing?